-Hello, my name is Kristian and I’m going to be bringing you a brief blog each day of my match day goings on of trying to watch every Euro 2016 game.
+Hello, my name is Ian and I’m going to be bringing you a brief blog each day of my match day goings on of trying to watch every Euro 2016 game.
 Day 4.

 Monday started with getting up extra early to ensure I had enough time to get as much work done as possible before all three games began.
 First up as well was reigning European Champions Spain against the Czech Republic.

 Before that game though the day was pretty simple: work, breakfast, school run, work and then I sat down with lunch to watch the built up.